mighkel/TAK-Server-10-Minute-Installs/README.md

 ### 3. Github
    - Create a repository and set it to private (Example: "TS-Install")
    - You can also copy this repo to your git, rename, and set private.
 Up to you.
-   - Generate a fine-grained personal access token and copy that to your notes.
+   - Generate a fine-grained personal access token and copy that to your _private_ notes.

 # Let's do this